 Wholehearted also fills many of the important and popular niches in the dog food market.
-This includes puppy food, senior dog food, large breed dog food, small breed dog food, dog food for weight loss, and limited ingredient dog food.
+This includes puppy food, senior dog food, large-breed dog food, small-breed dog food, dog food for weight loss, and limited-ingredient dog food.

 While many pet food brands tend to have smaller cat food ranges, this is not the case for Wholehearted.
-Their cat food range is almost as large as their dog food range with over 50 unique recipes.
+Their cat food range is almost as large as their dog food range, with over 50 unique recipes.

 Wholehearted’s offering includes a substantial range of dry cat food, an extensive range of canned and wet cat food, and a small range of cat treats.

 This balance makes sense, given that cats thrive best on a diet of wet/canned cat food.
-This preference for wet cat food is as it can also provide cats with moisture in addition to nutrition.
+This preference for wet cat food is because it can also provide cats with moisture in addition to nutrition.

 Also, there are products tailored to specific types of cats, like there was in the dog food range.
 Some examples of this are recipes for Senior Cats and Kittens.

 The nutrition provided by Wholehearted dog food recipes varies significantly.
 This is unsurprising given the huge number of formulas that Wholehearted produces.

 Some recipes provide above-average nutrition, which includes above-average proportions of protein and fat and a below-average proportion of carbohydrates.

 However, others would be considered average or below-average nutrition.
 These often include unimpressive proportions of protein and very high proportions of carbohydrates.